gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/jlink.md

 To start interacting with the target, it must be halted, using the debugger's **Halt** command.
 After examining the target's memory, setting breakpoints, etc, execution can be resumed, and the debug session terminated, leaving the target running.

+## Using multiple J-Link probes at once

+For advanced applications it is sometimes required to start multiple debug sessions, with multiple J-Link probes, on the same computer.
+SEGGER J-Link is perfectly capable of doing this, both over USB or TCP/IP.

+For this, multiple instances of Eclipse are required, and each one must be configured with different TCP/IP ports for the GDB/SWO/Telnet services, and also each must be configured with the serial number of the specific J-Link probe, printed on the back of the probe.
+For TCP/IP connected J-Link, instead of the serial number, use the IP address.

 ## No GDB initialisation files loaded

 For having a total control of the debugging session, the debugging plug-ins start the GDB client process with the `--nx` option, which prevents the execution of the commands found in any initialization file; none of the standard files (`system.gdbinit`, `~/.gdbinit`, `./.gdbinit`) are loaded.